Jean's Bible Study Topics of the New Testament

 Mk 2-21,22

-· (132i) Temple Ø Your body is the temple of God Ø Holy Spirit is in God’s people Ø Filled with the Spirit Ø Filled with the blessing of God
+(132i) Temple >> Your body is the temple of God >> Holy Spirit is in God’s people >> Filled with the Spirit >> Filled with the blessing of God

-· (166l) Works of the devil Ø Manifestations of the devil Ø The carnal mind cannot discern between good and evil Ø The old mind -- Note in the parable that it is the new patch pulling away from the old cloth.
-In other words, it is the Spirit who is repulsed by the flesh, and not so much the other way around.
-Although people who live in the flesh do not understand and despise the things of the Spirit, the Spirit Himself has a bigger problem with the things of the flesh, and that includes the things of the fleshly Christian.
-The Holy Spirit is repulsed by the fleshly behavior of His people, but remains committed, working with them to become more spiritually minded and thus more Christ-like.
+(166l) Works of the devil >> Manifestations of the devil >> Carnality/Secularism (Mindset of the world) >> The carnal mind cannot discern between good and evil >> The old mind -- The new patch pulls away from the old cloth, meaning that the Spirit is repulsed by the flesh.
+Although people who live in the flesh do not understand and despise the things of the Spirit, the Spirit Himself has a bigger problem with the things of the flesh.
+The Holy Spirit is repulsed by the fleshly behavior of His people, but remains committed, working with them toward becoming more Christ-like.

-· (222e) Kingdom of God Ø The elusive kingdom of heaven Ø Do not give what is holy to dogs Ø God does not entrust his treasures to dogs Ø If you are unfaithful, God won’t bother with you
+(222e) Kingdom of God >> The elusive Kingdom of Heaven >> Do not give what is holy to dogs >> God does not entrust his treasures to dogs >> If you are unfaithful, God won’t bother with you

 Mk 2,23-28

-· (79l) Thy kingdom come Ø Know the word as a sword in spiritual warfare Ø To defend yourself from religion -- The Pharisees seized upon certain laws and obeyed them to the hilt, and as we all know ignored other laws like justice and mercy....
-They were excessive and obsessive about keeping the Sabbath, defining the slightest hand movement as work and thus unlawful.
-They sabotaged the constraints of the Sabbath until fulfilling it was more work than plowing your field.
-They lost sight of the very purpose of the law, which was meant to guarantee everyone at least one day off work a week to devote to the service and worship of God.
-They twisted the law around until they made Israel serving the Sabbath instead of the Sabbath serving them.
-It was just one more form of bondage they imposed on the people to compel them to give more money for their many sins.
+(79l) Thy kingdom come >> Know the word as a sword in spiritual warfare >> To defend yourself from religion -- The Pharisees seized upon certain laws and obeyed them to the hilt, and as we all know ignored other laws like justice and mercy....
+They were excessive and obsessive about keeping the Sabbath, defining the slightest movement as work and thus unlawful.
+They sabotaged the constraints of the Sabbath until fulfilling it was more work than plowing their fields.
+They lost sight of the very purpose of the law, which was to guarantee everyone at least one day off work a week to devote to worshipping God.
+They twisted the law until the people served the Sabbath instead of the Sabbath serving them.

-· (178k) Works of the devil Ø The religion of witchcraft Ø Hypocrisy Ø Jesus rebukes the Pharisees for accusing Him of Sin
+(178k) Works of the devil >> The religion of witchcraft >> Hypocrisy >> Jesus rebukes the Pharisees for accusing Him of Sin

 Mk 2-27

-· (19g) Sin Ø Having the mental disease of the world Ø Man’s twisted understanding
+(19g) Sin >> Having the mental disease of the world >> Man’s twisted understanding

 Mk 2-28

-· (66c) Authority Ø Lordship of Christ Ø Jesus is Lord of His people
+(66c) Authority >> Lordship of Christ >> Jesus is Lord of His people

 See next page